julieboisard/Marine_gregarines_genomes/5.data/README.md

 ## Ribosomal

-* Pg A and B ribosomal loci - in silico clustering
+* Pg A and B ribosomal loci - in silico clustering and experimental validation